diegoclimbing/diegoclimbing/README.md

 I had experience as an analyst in the seismological service.

-I develop IoT projects using esp8266, arduinos and the implementation of my own circuits.
+I developed IoT projects using esp8266, arduinos and the implementation of my own circuits.

 ## About what's on my mind